donfawaz/Optimizing_ML_Pipeline_Azure/README.md

 The paramter we are using is the inverse regularization parameter and max_iteration is the maximum number of iterations C and max_iter respectively.
 For better efficiency we used a Early Stopping policy in HyperDrive config to terminate poorly performing runs.
-I chose a BanditPolicy which is based on slack factor or slack amount and evaluation interval. slack factor or slack amount will determine weather a primary metric run will terminate because its not within the specified slack factor or slack amount
+I chose a BanditPolicy which is based on slack factor or slack amount and evaluation interval. slack factor or slack amount will determine weather a primary metric run will terminate because its not within the specified slack factor or slack amount.
 Finally, we noted the best run and model from the HyperDrive run

 # AutoML